Maxinger15/PokemonRumbleRushBot/README.md

 <li><a href="#working-languages">Working languages</a></li>
 </ul>
 <h2 id="what-it-does">What it does</h2>
-<p>This Bot is able to play one of the three selected adventures (could be changed in the config file)<br>
-and destroys every ore if your factory is full.
+<p>This Bot is able to play one of the three selected adventures and destroys every ore once your factory is full.
 This is good to get high level creatures.</p>
 <h2 id="requirements">Requirements</h2>
 <ul>
 <li><a href="#python">Python 3.7</a></li>